 If you spend exactly $15,000 or $25,000 on the card each year, that essentially means you are earning 3x miles on your purchases, which is a very solid rate of return.
 I know that sounds like a lot of spending on one card each year, but to trigger the 15,000 miles bonus, that is an achievable average of $1,250 charged to the card each month.
 The Barclays Arrival Premier World Mastercard also provides for a $100 credit towards the cost of one Global Entry application fee every five years.

 Thus far I think that is all good news.
-Some not so good news is that there is no sign-up bonus and the card has a relatively high $150 annual fee.
+Some not so good news is that there is no sign-up bonus and after the first year that offers a $0 introductory annual fee the card has a relatively high $150 annual fee.

 Barclays Arrival Premier World Mastercard airline transfer partners